-Black-sand beaches are less common on the islands, but are quite a sight to behold.
-Inorganic in origin (meaning their formation was only a result of erosion) these black-coloured beaches are the result of grinded lava flows.
-Though this tougher rock is harder to erode, it only requires a couple million years to become a night-shaded beach.
-Urbina Bay, on Isabela Island, is one of the Galapagos’ most iconic black beaches and is visited on the La Pinta’s Western Islands Itinerary
+Black-sand beaches are less common on the islands but are quite a sight to behold.
+Inorganic in origin (meaning their formation was only a result of erosion) these black-colored beaches are the result of grinded lava flows.
+Though this tougher rock is harder to erode, it only requires a couple of million years to become a night-shaded beach.
+Urbina Bay, on Isabela Island, is one of the Galapagos’ most iconic black beaches and is visited on the La Pinta’s Western Islands Itinerary.

-While on your Galapagos adventure, at some point you will certainly disembark on a brown-, orange- or beige-coloured beach.
-Why is it that one place can have so many different-coloured beaches?
+While on your Galapagos adventure, at some point you will certainly disembark on a brown-, orange- or beige-colored beach.
+Why is it that one place can have so many different-colored beaches?
 The reason is their different formation processes – organic, inorganic, or both – which all depend on the composition of the sea floor, island terrain, temperature of the water and fauna that roams the area.

-A potent red colour, often times resembling iron oxide, is the shade you will find not only on many of the trails you will walk around the islands, but some of its beaches as well.
-These inorganic beachs are the result of the erosion of tuff stone with a high concentration of iron, which gives it that intense orange-reddish tone which also happens to be pretty appealing to the eyes.
+A potent red color, often times resembling iron oxide, is the shade you will find not only on many of the trails you will walk around the islands but some of its beaches as well.
+These inorganic beaches are the result of the erosion of tuff stone with a high concentration of iron, which gives it that intense orange-reddish tone which also happens to be pretty appealing to the eyes.

-If it’s Earth’s colour palette you are interested in, then check out both the Western and Eastern Islands Itineraries to give yourself an even more enriching Galapagos experience.
-If you have a little more time on your hands and want to have an even more comprehensive view of this magical archipelago, why not combine both itineraries and fill your colour quota for the days to come?
+If it’s Earth’s color palette you are interested in, then check out both the Western and Eastern Islands Itineraries to give yourself an even more enriching Galapagos experience.
+If you have a little more time on your hands and want to have an even more comprehensive view of this magical archipelago, why not combine both itineraries and fill your color quota for the days to come?